Georgefemiwise/dialogue/README.md

 We will follow an Agile development methodology, working in sprints of two weeks.
 Key phases include:

 -   Requirements gathering ✅
--   Design ...
+-   Design ... inprogress
--   Development
+-   Development ... inprogress
 -   Testing
 -   Deployment